pafloxy/stabmbqc-game/docs/content/slides/intro-02.md

 Example: For a pauli $M \: \in \:\mathcal{P}_{n}$ a projective measurement $\hat{M}$ over state $\ket{\psi}$ yielding outcome $m$ ($m\in \{0,1\}$) leaves it in the 'post-measurement' state $\hat{M}(m) \: \ket{\psi}$ which is stabilized by $(-1)^{m}M$ i.e $(-1)^{m}M \: \hat{M}(m) \: \ket{\psi} \: = \:\hat{M}(m) \: \ket{\psi}$

-However, Caséf is a spying for us but though he wants to help us, but he cannot blow his cover by denying Briegel's instructions persistently.
+However, Caséf is a spy working for us.
+Though she wants to help us, she cannot blow her cover by denying Briegel's instructions persistently.